 DevOps means teamwork

-Real DevOps culture means dismantling information silos and combining functions such as development, maintenance and information security into one collaborative process.
+Real DevOps culture means dismantling information silos and combining functions such as development, maintenance, and information security into one collaborative process.
 In today’s software development, the production volumes have increased and the cycles have accelerated.
 This has led to a situation where there is no distinct culture in the industry, especially among younger people.
 Additionally, the professional literature only focuses on processes, leaving the culture to play a secondary role.

 Real DevOps means continuous improvement

 DevOps is not an organisational level management model, but rather a desire to produce world-class applications.
-It allows employees the freedom to implement solutions, but also gives them the responsibility to maintain them in production.
+It allows employees the freedom to implement solutions but also gives them the responsibility to maintain them in production.

 An important part of real DevOps is the DevOps ideology that encourages you to do better and find better ways of working together.
-With the right kind of culture, experts of different areas can better understand their role in the grand scheme of things.
+With the right kind of culture, experts in different areas can better understand their role in the grand scheme of things.

 “A safe working environment and the chance for employees to innovate and be proud of their achievements is an integral part of DevOps.
 Only after that should we look at which processes best support this and pick the tools to match,” Haapala says.

 A uniform culture is a valuable thing that should be deeply engrained in a company.
 This also means writing things down, so that the culture will not only exist in the minds and methods of current employees and both current and future employees are able to make their mark on it.